uwuclxdy/uwuclxdy/README.md

 </details>

 > [!NOTE]
-> I use AI as a tool and I'm honest about its usage, you should do the same.
+> I use AI as a tool and I'm honest about its usage.
+Bare minimum but 2026 standards are all the way down in hell.

 <div align="center">